 Clawhip

-Clawhip is the event-contract layer that sits between OMX's raw hook pipeline and any downstream consumer — OpenClaw gateways, notification brokers, or interop agents.
-It defines the canonical envelope shape and a stable set of normalized event names so consumers never need to parse raw OMX event strings directly.
+Clawhip is the event-contract layer that sits between OMX's raw hook pipeline and downstream consumers — OpenClaw gateways, notification brokers, and interop agents.
+It fixes a canonical envelope shape and a stable set of normalized event names so consumers never need to parse raw OMX event strings directly.

 What it is

 Clawhip is a schema and routing contract, not a separate process.
-When OMX fires a hook, the event envelope already conforms to the clawhip contract: a versioned schema, a context block with normalized fields, and a context.normalized_event string that maps unstable raw event names to a small, stable vocabulary.
+When OMX fires a hook, the event envelope already conforms to the clawhip contract: a versioned schema, a context block with normalized fields, and a context.normalized_event string.

 How OMX uses it